< Back

 **Saint Matthew Triptych.
 Wood, 291 x 265.

 On 13 September 1367 Orcagna was commissioned by the Arte del Cambio (Guild of Money Changers) to paint the altarpiece for a pillar at Orsanmichele.
 As he was ill, his brother Jacopo di Cione promised in August 1368 to finish the work.
 The extent of Orcagna’s participation is therefore uncertain.
+Some recent critics have detected the hand of an anonymous artist, presumably a workshop assistant, known as the 'Master of the Ashmolean Predella' after a panel at Oxford.
 The triptych was designed to wrap around half the pillar on which it hung.
 St Matthew, the patron saint of money changers, is represented full length in the centre panel.
 The luxurious red, blue and gold textile on which he stands was crafted by the sgraffito technique of covering gold leaf in paint, which was scratched away in places to create the design by revealling the gold beneath.
 A similar pattern of parrotlike birds (finches?) and stylised flowers (carnations?) appears in other works from Orcagna's workshop (for example, Nardo di Cione's Three Saints in the National Gallery, London, and Trinity in the Accademia, Florence).
 The side panels depict four episodes from St Matthew's life: the saint is called by Christ to be an apostle; the saint tames the dragons sent by the soothsayer; he restores to life the son of Egippus, King of Ethiopia; and he is beheaded.
-The device of the Arte del Cambio – coins on a red background – is represented in the four medallions of the wings; the two medallions of the central panel show angels with a palm and crown.
-The triptych was in church of Santa Maria Nuova until 1860, and was later in the hospital’s picture gallery, which was acquired by the Uffizi in 1900.
+The device of the Arte del Cambio (coins on a red background) is represented in the four medallions of the wings; the two medallions of the central panel show angels with a palm and crown.

+After the panels on the pillars of Orsanmichele were removed in 1402, the triptych was moved first to the old hospital of San Matteo and then to the hospital church of Santa Maria Nuova, where it remained until 1860.
+It was later in the hospital’s picture gallery, which was acquired by the Uffizi in 1900.
 When the altarpiece entered the Uffizi, it had a predella representing a Crucifixion and two scenes from the Life of St Nicholas of Bari.
 The predella, which cannot have been part of the original structure, was subsequently transferred to the Accademia, where it is now exhibited as a work of Mariotto di Nardo.

 Florence.
 Accademia.